-As times change, so do consumer desires.
-What hasn’t changed are the fundamental business practices which have led to customer loyalty for hundreds of years.
-That small shop owner in the early 1900’s kept his customers coming back through friendly and familiar customer service.
-Granted, those customers didn’t have as many choices as today, but that’s why businesses need to work harder these days to create loyalty.
-Today, for consumers it is all about convenience.
+Times are changing, and so are consumer desires.
+What hasn’t changed are the fundamental business practices leading to customer loyalty for hundreds of years.
+Small shop owners in the early 1900’s kept customers coming back with friendly and familiar customer service.
+Today, customers seek convenience, above all.
+That is why businesses work harder to create customer loyalty.

-An interesting article in Automotive News shares why Audi has been able to post 96 straight months of increasing auto sales and soared from #18 in 2008, to its current position of #1.
-It’s not due to great deals or superior vehicles.
-Instead, it is fundamental changes in business practices at the OEM level which support dealers and allow them to provide better and faster customer service.
-Two key changes credited for this consistent increase in sales are overnighting parts and empowering dealerships to make decisions.
+An article in Automotive News shares that Audi has been able to post 96 straight months of increasing auto sales and soared from #18 in 2008, to its current position of #1.
+But it’s not due to great deals or superior vehicles.
+Instead, it is fundamental changes in business practices at the OEM level which allowing dealers to provide more efficient customer service.
+Key changes credited for this consistent increase in sales are overnighting parts and empowering dealerships to make decisions.